GeorgiPasev347/Pharmacy/README.md

 # Pharmacy
-"Pharmacy" is a project simulating ordering medicines from a pharmacy where you choose your medicine and fill in your credentials which are secured in a database using SQL.
+"Pharmacy" is a project simulating ordering medicines from a pharmacy where you choose the medicine you want to order and fill in your credentials which are secured in a SQL database.